TIAGo-WE-COBOT/whisper_streaming/README.md

 Backends: WhisperStreaming still has an advantage of more backend options; faster-whisper, whisper_timestamped, OpenAI API, and mlx-whisper have more or less suitable requirements for many diverse users.
 SimulStreaming implements only one backend based on torch.

-Licence: WhisperStreaming is under the open MIT licence.
-SimulStreaming is dual licenced.
-It is free for non-commercial use, and affordable for commercial use.
+Licence: No difference.
+SimulStreaming changed the licence and is now under MIT.

 ## Contact